rdeioris/glTFRuntimeDraco/README.md

 KHR_draco_mesh_compression support for glTFRuntime

 This is a plugin for glTFRuntime (https://github.com/rdeioris/glTFRuntime) adding support for draco compressed assets.
-Currently only Windows and Linux x86_64 are supported (for other platforms you need to manually compile the draco static library available at https://github.com/google/draco) and update the glTFRuntimeDraco.Build.cs file accordingly.
+Currently only Windows and Linux x86_64 are supported (for other platforms you need to manually compile the draco static library available at https://github.com/google/draco and update the glTFRuntimeDraco.Build.cs file accordingly).

 To enable it just add it to the Plugins/ directory (it will automatically register itself)